 - 40% of grade: Online midterm exam.
 No make-ups. - 50% of grade: Online, cumulative final exam.
-No make-ups. - If you have a conflict with the scheduled exam dates, you should not take this course.
+No make-ups. - If you have a conflict with the exam dates, you should not take this course. - All exams are two hours long and administered online.